infusionsoft/keap-sdk/sdks/v2/python/docs/AffiliateApi.md

     update_mask = ['update_mask_example'] # List[str] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped. (optional)

     try:
-        # Update a Affiliate Commission Program
+        # Update an Affiliate Commission Program
         api_response = api_instance.update_commission_program_using_patch(commission_program_id, update_commission_program_request, update_mask=update_mask)
         print("The response of AffiliateApi->update_commission_program_using_patch:\n")
         pprint(api_response)